appliedbinf/el_gato/docs/input_output.md

    * For each locus, if an exact allele match is found in the database, the corresponding allele number is reported.
 If an exact match is not identified in the database, a descriptive symbol will be listed.
 See table below for symbol meanings.

-el_gato reports the corresponding allele number for each gene if an exact match is found in the database.
-Alternatively, el_gato may also note the following symbols:
-[XX Double check that this matches with what is listed in the report XX]

 | Symbol | Meaning |
 |:------:|:---------|
 | Novel ST      | Novel Sequence Type: All 7 target genes were found but not present in the profile - most likely a novel sequence type. |